Skill Sheet: What You Will Learn Here

 Technical analysis by definition is based on the assumption that the market discounts all factors, which is a time-tested hypothesis.
 The biggest advantage is it helps identify entry and exit points for stocks – a feature that makes it useful even for fundamental analysts.
 It is more accurate than fundamental analysis, where there are chances of certain factors being missed out.

-Both short and long-term traders can use this as a weapon to maximise returns.
-In fact, in day trading, where entry and exit are crucial, technical analysis tools are the best options, as they can be used to identify patterns and spot breakouts.
+Both short-term and long-term traders can use this as a weapon to maximise returns.
+In fact, in day trading, where entry and exit points are crucial, technical analysis tools can be effectively used to identify patterns and spot breakouts.

 A big benefit of technical analysis is anyone can practice this method, irrespective of educational background.
 While fundamental analysis techniques and ratios might not come easy to everyone, in technical analysis, stock selections are made based on past price behaviour and chart patterns.
 Anyone willing to spend time studying these can master this technique.